 Comparative historical analysis is part of a long-standing tradition, prominent in political science, economics, and anthropology.
 Indeed, among the most influential social scientists of all time one finds a large number of scholars who have used the comparative-historical method.
 Legal scholars have also relied extensively on comparative historical analysis, producing a body of research that is impressive in depth and scope.
 However, there has been little dialogue between comparative law experts and historians.
 More generally, a systematic discussion of the methods and goals of comparative legal history is virtually absent.
 This omission is unfortunate because comparative historical analysis provides tools that are critical to the understanding of legal institutions and legal change.
 The comparison of legal ideas and institutions across time and space promises three distinctive benefits.
 First, comparative legal history has explanatory value, illuminating causal connections.
 Further, comparative legal history helps de-naturalize existing legal institutions.
 Finally, comparative legal history fosters legal innovation, delivering instructive and sometimes applicable lessons about the analytics of law or its implementation.

-The American Society of Comparative Law's 2020 annual program seeks to delve more deeply into the relationship between comparative history and comparative law.
-The program includes two plenary sessions.
-The first plenary panel is entitled "What is the Relationship between Comparative Law and Legal History?"
-The second plenary panel will be on "Comparative Legal Histories".
+The American Society of Comparative Law's 2020 annual program delved more deeply into the relationship between comparative history and comparative law.
+The program included two plenary sessions.
+The first plenary panel was entitled "What is the Relationship between Comparative Law and Legal History?"
+The second plenary panel was on "Comparative Legal Histories".

-In addition, the meeting will include concurrent panels on a variety of comparative law topics.
+In addition, the meeting included concurrent panels on a variety of comparative law topics.

-The meeting will also have a hot topic panel on "Comparative Law, COVID-19 and Racial Justice".
+The meeting also held a hot topic panel on "Comparative Law, COVID-19 and Racial Justice".